DdeGeus/single-network-panoptic-segmentation/README.md

 Stuff     |  53.5   78.1   65.0    11
 ```

-Average inference time on Cityscapes (using Nvidia Titan Xp):
+Average inference time on Cityscapes (using an Nvidia Titan Xp GPU):
 ```531 ms```

 Evaluation scripts can be found [here](https://github.com/cocodataset/panopticapi).